 Trimacare prenatal vitamin, formulated by doctors, nutritionists, and gynaecologists in compliance with WHO and ICMR criteria, contains over 20 essential nutrients in a prenatal pill.
 By incorporating Time-Release Iron, Anti-Emetic Blend & Vitamin B6, and Bowel Regulator, Trimacare prenatal tablets improve the comfort of expectant mothers.

-Yes, hormonal changes and the pressure of the uterus on the bladder during pregnancy can make it easier for bacteria to enter the urinary tract, making UTIs fairly common.
+Yes, hormonal changes and the pressure of the uterus on the bladder during pregnancy can make it easier for bacteria to enter the urinary tract, making UTIs common.

-3. What are some symptoms of UTIs during pregnancy?
+1. What are UTIs symptoms during pregnancy?

-4. Can untreated UTIs during pregnancy lead to complications?
+1. Can untreated UTIs during pregnancy lead to complications?

 Yes, untreated urinary tract infections (UTIs) during pregnancy may result in complications like preterm birth, low birth weight, and kidney infections, which may put the mother and her unborn child at risk.

-5. How can pregnant women prevent UTIs?
+1. How can pregnant women prevent UTIs?

 Keeping hydrated, practicing good hygiene, urinating frequently, wiping from the front to the back after using the restroom, and wearing cotton underwear are all ways pregnant women can help prevent UTIs.